decoy/blog/source/_posts/2018-06-18-react-redux.md

 If the action is a function, it calls it, passing in the dispatcher, getState accessor, and an optional argument.
 If the action is not a function, it's just passed on to the default behavior.

-> getState() returns the current state at the time of calling.
+> **Note:** getState() returns the current state at the time of calling.
 This has two purposes:  You can get the state before and after 'dispatch' has been called (letting you perform complex logic in your action creators), and you can get the state after an async action completes (important since the state could have changed since the action began.)

 Here's an example of what a 'thunk' looks like.
 Compare this action creator to the 'faster' and 'slower' examples above.